khannaveed2020/NetTrace/README.md

 # NetTrace PowerShell Module

-A professional PowerShell module for Windows network tracing using the native `netsh trace` utility with circular file management, non-blocking background operation, and enterprise-grade persistence capabilities.
+NetTrace is a lightweight network tracing utility built on top of native `netsh trace` utility with circular file management, non-blocking background operation, and enterprise-grade persistence capabilities.

 ## Synopsis

-NetTrace solves the fundamental limitations of native `netsh trace` by providing a professional, production-ready network tracing solution.
+NetTrace solves the fundamental limitations of native `netsh trace` by enabling both basic and persistent network captures with multiple file rotation, making it ideal for long-running diagnostics and customer scenarios where tools like `NetMon` or `Wireshark` are not preferred for inconsistant and intermittant network failures.

 While `netsh trace` is powerful, it has significant drawbacks for enterprise use:

 - **Blocking operation** - Console locks up during capture
 - **Manual file management** - No automatic rotation or cleanup